GIVESocialMovement/GIVESocialMovement.github.io/_posts/2018-08-24-instantiate-case-class-with-arbitrary-value.md

 Scalacheck-shapeless works but isn't a good fit.
 The main problem is that scalacheck-shapeless generates an extremely wild value.
 For example, a generated string might be empty or use Japanese characters.
 A generated integer might be a large negative number.
 Because our tests aim to verify normal use cases of our application.
 We don't want to perform some sort of fuzzing tests here.
 We ended up having to define some values in our case class instances (using `.copy`) to avoid flaky tests.
 So, the code was still a bit verbose.

-Moreover, Scalacheck-shapeless is a little bit too verbose than my liking, especially when we have a special type, say, `com.twitter.util.Time`, we need to bring into scope an implicit Arbitrary for `com.twitter.util.Time`.
+Moreover, Scalacheck-shapeless is a little bit too verbose for my taste, especially when we have a special type, say, `com.twitter.util.Time`, we need to bring into scope an implicit Arbitrary for `com.twitter.util.Time`.
 For example:

 ```
 // import statements are omitted.